toptal/chewy/README.md

 #### `:sidekiq`

-Does the same thing as `:atomic`, but in async way using sidekiq.
+This does the same thing as `:atomic`, but asynchronously using sidekiq.
 Patch `Chewy::Strategy::Sidekiq::Worker` for index updates improving.

 ```ruby
 Chewy.strategy(:sidekiq) do